*Ad – gifted

 N has put in his order for a bottle – promised to him when he completes his reward chart.
 Not only does he want a bottle (probably blue, although I’m liking the look of the grey), he’s also requested a fruit infuser insert.

-Here’s my tips for drinking more water
+Here’s my tips for staying hydrated

 1, Start early.
-I always drink more in the mornings, so start with some before you head downstairs
+I always drink more water in the mornings, so start with some before you head downstairs

 2, Always have water on the table at mealtimes, even alongside other drinks